SachQL/UberDataNYC/README.md

 ## Results/Findings:

-**Airport Peak Hour Analysis**: What are the busiest days for airport pickups and dropsoffs?
+**Airport Peak Hour Analysis**: What are the busiest days for airport pickups and drop-offs?
 - Sundays had the highest number of airport rides (72)
 - Wednesdays has the least (48)

 **Analysing Peak Hours**: What times a have the highest and lowest volume of rides?
 - Peak hours are in the evening 5pm-11pm with the quietest hours being 4am-5am.

-**Weekday vs Weekends Peak Hour Analysis**: Do we see differences in the peak hours on weekends comapred to weekdays?
+**Weekday vs Weekends Peak Hour Analysis**: Do we see differences in the peak hours on weekends compared to weekdays?
-- We can see that there is a higher percentage of rides on weekdays between 6am and 10am, likely corresponding to people comuting to work.
+- We can see that there is a higher percentage of rides on weekdays between 6am and 10am, likely corresponding to people commuting to work.
-- We can also see a slight difference in weekdays between 5pm and 8pm, probably for a simular reason.
+- We can also see a slight difference in weekdays between 5pm and 8pm, probably for a similar reason.
 - On weekends we see a higher percentage of rides in the early morning between 12am and 4am.

 **Passenger Count Analysis**: Do rides with more passengers have higher fares?
-- Average fares appear to be independant of passenger count.
+- Average fares appear to be independent of passenger count.

 ## Recommendations: